quartzdesk/quartzdesk-executor/INSTALLATION-Tomcat.md

 # Installation Instructions For Apache Tomcat

+## 1. Java

+QuartzDesk Executor (QE) requires Java 8 or higher.

-## 1. Database
+## 2. Database

-QuartzDesk Executor (QE) requires a database.
-The database contains Quartz JDBC job store tables as well as other objects required by QE itself.
+QE requires a database that hosts Quartz JDBC job store tables and other objects.

 Create a new and empty database in your database management system.
 The name of the database should be `quartzdesk_executor`.
+The database will be automatically populated with all required objects upon the first start of QE.

-## 2. JDBC Driver
+## 3. JDBC Driver
 Copy the JDBC driver of the used database to the Tomcat's shared lib directory (`TOMCAT_HOME/lib`).

-## 3. Data Source
+## 4. Data Source
 Open `TOMCAT_HOME/conf/server.xml` and add a new data source definition under the `GlobalNamingResources` element.

 #### DB2